bevyengine/bevy/working-migration-guides/README.md

-# Bevy's Release Notes Process
+# Bevy's Migration Guide Process

 Hi!
 Did someone add `M-Needs-Migration-Guide` to your PR?
 If so, you're in the right place.
 Let's talk about how this process works.